 Here’s a little experiment you can do with the kids—ask them to close their mouth, jaw shut.
 Then, ask them to smile while their teeth are still together.
 Take a good look at how their teeth align.
 Do their lower jaw and upper jaw line up?
-Do some teeth just to the side, to the front?
+Do some teeth lean to the side or towards the front?
 When they bite down, do their molars match up?
 All these alignments—teeth and jaw alike—are what dentists call occlusion.
 But what is it, anyway?

 Occlusion in dentistry, on the other hand, is a whole different ball game.
 Essentially, dental occlusion refers to the contact between the teeth.
 Your teeth and jaws are part of the masticatory system, which controls how you chew.
 Your occlusion belongs to the articulatory system, a portion of the masticatory system.
 These are the parts of the body that help you speak.
 Because everything in the masticatory system is connected, a change in occlusion could cause unintended problems in your teeth and gums.